redhat-developer/intellij-kubernetes/src/test/resources/testing-editor.md

 -> new Service "greeter2" appears in tree

+**Push notification replaced by deleted notification**
+1. "Edit..." resource
+1. change metadata > name / namespace / kind
+   -> push notification ("create new" not "update existing")
+1. delete resource (in tree, kubectl or console)

+-> new Service "greeter2" appears in tree

 **Push notification with "update existing" turns "create new"**
 1. "Edit..." resource
 1. add label